boranyang-ML/SSMFVD/README.md

 ## Code
-The folder `TrainingStage1` contains all the code for the first training stage, and the folder `TrainingStage2` contains code for the second training stage and some helper functions.
+* The folder `TrainingStage1` contains all the code for the first training stage.
+* The folder `TrainingStage2` contains code for the second training stage and some helper functions.

-## Environments：
+## Environments
 Please check the `requirements.txt` file

 ## Training Stage 1